What is a hydrocele?

 A mass or swelling that is usually smooth and not tender.
 The swelling is generally painless and pain is a reason to contact your medical provider immediately.

-A communicating hydrocele will fluctuate in size, getting smaller at night while lying flat, and increasing in size during more active periods.
+A communicating hydrocele will fluctuate in size.
+It gets smaller at night while lying flat, and increases in size during more active periods.

-If the hydrocele is large and tense, it may require more immediate attention.
+If the hydrocele is large and tense, it may need more immediate attention.

 How is a hydrocele diagnosed?

 Diagnosis of a hydrocele is usually made by a physical exam and a complete medical history.
-Your child's health care provider may need to determine if the mass is a hydrocele or an inguinal hernia (a weakened area in the lower abdominal wall or inguinal canal where intestines may protrude).
+Your child's healthcare provider may need to determine if the mass is a hydrocele or an inguinal hernia (a weakened area in the lower abdominal wall or inguinal canal where intestines may protrude).
 An ultrasound is a useful imaging study for this.

 What is the treatment for a hydrocele?

 A noncommunicating hydrocele usually resolves on its own by the time the child reaches his first birthday.
-Resolution occurs as the fluid is reabsorbed from the pouch.
+Resolution happens as the fluid is reabsorbed from the pouch.

 A hydrocele that persists longer than 12 to 18 months is usually a communicating hydrocele.
-A communicating hydrocele usually requires surgical repair to prevent an inguinal hernia from occurring.
+A communicating hydrocele usually needs surgical repair to prevent an inguinal hernia from happening.
 The surgery involves making a small incision in the groin or inguinal area and then draining the fluid and closing off the opening to the tunica vaginalis.